Review and road test of the Mercedes-Benz V-Class

 Design and Build

 Like its predecessor the Viano, this V-Class is based on a van, Mercedes' Vito LCV model, though that said, it's a lot more car-like these days.
 Especially in this revised form where there's a revised front bumper and a smarter diamond structure in the radiator grille.
 Overall, while a commercial vehicle with windows can only be styled so far, you have to say that this latest V isn't a bad looking thing for a big box.
 The headlights are fashionably smeared back, the grille looks agreeably assertive and even the slab sides have had some swage lines and shape built into them.
 You don't buy a V-Class for its sexy styling though.
 You buy it for its space and solidity.
-There's a choice of two body lengths, 'Long' and 'Extra Long': we'd suggest you go large, not least because you have to have the 'Extra Long' version to be able to seat up to eight people rather than merely seven folk.
+As ever, there's a choice of three body lengths - 'Standard length', 'Long' and 'Extra Long': we'd suggest you go large, not least because you have to have the 'Extra Long' version to be able to seat up to eight people rather than merely seven folk.

 Very little effort is required to move the individual seats and benches fore and aft or to position them in the quick release seat rails.
 There's also a standard separately opening rear windscreen which is handy in tight parking spaces.
 You can also spend a little extra and go for the powered EASY-PACK tailgate which can be opened, closed and stopped in any position electrically.
 If you're not too tall, I'd recommend ticking this box as the tailgate is quite a reach when open.

 Market and Model

-Prices start at around £42,000 and there's a choice of two bodystyles ('Long' and 'Extra Long') and two trim levels ('SE' and 'Sport').
-There are two diesel engine options too (there are no petrol variants this time round), buyers choosing between 163PS and 190PS versions of the brand's 2.1-litre turbo unit.
+Prices start at around £50,000 and there's a choice of three bodystyles ('Standard length', 'Long' and 'Extra Long') and two trim levels ('Sport' and 'AMG Line').
+There are two diesel engine options too (there are no petrol variants), buyers choosing between 188 and 236hp versions of the brand's 2.0-litre turbo unit.
 Either way, you have to have a 9G-TRONIC PLUS automatic gearbox.
 There's also a Marco Polo camper version.
 The other alternative is the all-electric EQV model (only offered in Extra Long form), but you'll need from £70,000 upwards for one of those.